-Many of these manufacturing companies are currently using temporary and contingent labor to in the Labor Continuity context to help:
+Many of these manufacturing companies are currently using temporary and contingent labor in the Labor Continuity context to help:

-Based off a study by the American Transport Research Institute (ATRI), 80 percent of motor carriers are currently experiencing a decline in productivity.
+Based on a study by the American Transport Research Institute (ATRI), 80 percent of motor carriers are currently experiencing a decline in productivity.
 This is being caused by new rules on driving hours, poor scheduling (possibly due to the inconsistent nature of the business) and the high cost of operations and maintenance.

 In the trucking field, which has a rapidly aging workforce, it is expected that there will be nearly 900,000 job openings in trucking through 2025.
 However, even by 2022, this will more than double and there will be roughly 240,000 unfilled positions.